DSL Broadband

 The difference between these broadband technologies is speed and the method of delivery.

-• ADSL stands for 'Asymmetric Digital Subscriber Line', and it uses the copper network from Chorus.
+- ADSL stands for 'Asymmetric Digital Subscriber Line', and it uses the copper network from Chorus.
 ADSL is ideal for basic internet activities like web browsing, email and online banking.

-• VDSL is faster than ADSL, but it is not as fast as Fibre.
+- VDSL is faster than ADSL, but it is not as fast as Fibre.
 VDSL lets you enjoy better HD video streaming and sharper online video chats, when compared to ADSL.

-• Fibre Broadband is faster than ADSL and faster than VDSL.
+- Fibre Broadband is faster than ADSL and faster than VDSL.
 Fibre broadband delivers your data over fibre optic cables, much faster than other technologies.
 Fibre is now the most common type of broadband connection.

 These all describe the connection type at your home, while WiFi lets you connect wirelessly to your modem.
-It's your modem that handles the WiFi signal, or your Mesh units if you have SuperWifi.
+It's your modem that handles the WiFi signal, or maybe your Mesh units if you have SuperWiFi or SmartWifi.

-Naked broadband is an internet connection without a home phone and is available with ADSL, VDSL, Fibre, HFC and Home Wireless Broadband plans.
+A broadband connection without a phone is often called 'Naked broadband'.
+Yes, you can get naked broadband with our ADSL, VDSL, Fibre, HFC and our Home Wireless Broadband plans.

 Once you’ve signed up for a fibre plan, you will then need to choose a date for our technician to come and discuss your installation with you.
-During this meeting, they will let you know if there’s any digging involved and confirm if you need your neighbours’ consent before the installation.

 Once this is complete, our fibre broadband team will set up the fibre connection outside your house, development or apartment complex.

-You then need to agree to a date for the line to be connected inside your home.
+Then you'll agree to a date for the line to be connected inside your home.
 You will need to be at home during this step.
 The installation steps may all happen in one day, or it may take more than one visit depending on what’s required.

 How much data do I need?

-If you choose an Unlimited Broadband plan, then data use isn't much of a consideration, since you have unlimited data.
+If you choose an Unlimited Broadband plan, then data use isn't much of a consideration, since you have already unlimited data.

 If you have multiple devices, you will need higher data to ensure each device has enough, especially if each device is being used to stream audio or video.